matt77hias/Blog/_posts/2017-09-07-reducing-shader-binding-dependencies.md

 categories: hlsl
 ---

-Constant buffer, texture and texture buffer, sampler and unordered access view variables are bound to [registers](https://msdn.microsoft.com/en-us/library/windows/desktop/dd607359(v=vs.85).aspx) in HLSL of type `b`, `t`, `s` and `u`, respectively.
-The binding slots of these registers, which must be known at compile-time are typically explicitly hardcoded in and spread among the various shaders.
+Constant buffer, shader resource view, sampler and unordered access view variables are bound to [registers](https://msdn.microsoft.com/en-us/library/windows/desktop/dd607359(v=vs.85).aspx) in HLSL of type `b`, `t`, `s` and `u`, respectively.
+The binding slots of these registers, which must be known at compile-time, are typically explicitly hardcoded in and spread among the various shaders.

-This approach, unfortunately, introduces lots of implicit dependencies, difficult to maintain while the codebase grows.
+This approach, unfortunately, introduces lots of implicit dependencies which are difficult to maintain while the codebase grows.
 The binding slots of shaders, which belong together, can diverge after refactoring due to replication in the HLSL files.
 Direct3D bindings in the C++ files can diverge from their associated bindings in the HLSL files.
 Bindings that need to be persistent accross multiple pipeline passes, could start interfering with non-persistent bindings.

 To avoid these situations, we need to centralize the bindings between HLSL files and between HLSL and C++ files while still beining able to resolve the bindings at compile-time.
 A possible solution is to include a single header file containing all binding information in both our HLSL and C++ files: